-Practice Areas: General Municipal, Litigation, Civil Rights, HIPAA, Firearms Licensing, Data Privacy, CORI
+Practice Areas: General Municipal, Litigation, Civil Rights, HIPAA, Firearms Licensing and Law Enforcement Matters, Data Privacy, CORI, Constitutional Issues

 - Obtained numerous successful results on behalf of Police Chiefs in appeals of firearms license decisions in state and federal court pursuant to G.L. c.
 140, §131.

-- Obtained numerous no probable cause determinations from the Massachusetts Commission of Discrimination in favor of employers.
+- Obtained numerous no probable cause determinations from the Massachusetts Commission Against Discrimination in favor of employers.

 - Spencer Furniture, et al. v.
 Town of Spencer, Worcester Superior Court, C.A.
 2010-00997-D, obtained favorable result for the Town of Spencer following jury trial in claims brought against the Town under the Massachusetts Tort Claims Act, G.L. c.
 258.